vish158/Insurance-Analytics-Dashboard-Power-BI-Project/README.md

 B.Sc.
 Computer Science | Data Analytics Enthusiast
 [LinkedIn](https://www.linkedin.com) | [GitHub](https://github.com)
 """
+**DISCLAIMER**
+It may show a different Author on the file only because the Microsoft Account is under another name however, Im the only Author to Analyse and Generate this Project!

 # Save to a README.md file
 file_path = "/mnt/data/README.md"